 Coming from the sleepy suburbs of Bayonne in the south-west of France, it was never going to be an easy journey from Gojira to go from death metal curios to festival headliners.
 But against all the odds , – vocalist/ guitarist Joe and drummer Mario – have masterminded one of the most unlikely ascents in the history of metal.
-There are many reasons for this, but the main one is that this month’s Metal Hammer cover stars have never released a dud record.
-With acclaimed new album Fortitude due to land imminently, we rank the albums they’ve released so far from worst to best.
+There are many reasons for this, but the main one is that they have never released a dud record.
+We rank the albums they’ve released so far from worst to best.

 7. The Link (2003)

 Not a bad album by any stretch of the imagination, but it is clear that The Link is the weakest, erm, link in the Gojira chain.
 The production feels weaker, robbing the band of that Earth-shattering power that they are now known for, Joe Duplantier’s voice had yet to hit the remarkable heights of viciousness that it would do and the wide, expansive metal that they absolutely nail on their next effort isn’t quite under their command here.
 It’s certainly a stylistic left turn from the straight-ahead death metal of their debut, but The Link often feels like a band who have just had a great idea, but have yet to execute it correctly.
 Saying that, Death Of Me is excellent, and a hell of a journey, and there is much to admire here, but it still feels like a work in progress.